Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Final assignment/README.md

 5. Great a buffer around the river.
 Chose a reasonable extend of the buffer.
 6. Cut the party of the landuse layer which are potentially effected by flood with the intersection tool.
 7. Great a map to visualize the landuse in the area and which areas are at risk of flood.
 Note that you can also chose to only show a smaller part of the area if you like.
-8. Export your map as PDF.
+8. Export your map as PDF and send it to ….

 ##This (or similar) is what it looks like in the end: